bbauska/zombiePolitics/README.md

 fear, and punishment!
-A bullying rhetoric of war, a ruthless consolidation of eco­ nomic forces, and an all-embracing, free-market apparatus and media-driven ped­ agogy of fear supported and sustained a distinct culture of cruelty and inequality in the United States.
+A bullying rhetoric of war, a ruthless consolidation of eco­ nomic forces, and an all-embracing, free-market apparatus and media-driven ped­ agogy of fear supported and sustained a distinct culture of cruelty and inequality in the United States.</p>

-In pointing to a culture of cruelty, I am not employing a form of leftist moral­ ism that collapses matters of power and politics into the discourse of character.
+<p>In pointing to a culture of cruelty, I am not employing a form of leftist moral­
+ism that collapses matters of power and politics into the discourse of character.
 On the contrary, I think the notion of a culture of cruelty is useful in thinking through the convergence of everyday life and politics, of considering material relations of